HL7/fhir-identity-matching-ig/input/pagecontent/index.md

 - [Home]\: The home page provides the introduction and background for this project, and general requirements that apply to all workflows described in this guide.
 - [Industry Initiatives]\: This page includes a compilation of industry-wide digital identity and patient matching projects.
+- Guidance:
-- [Guidance on Identity Assurance]\: This page describes best practices for patient identity verification in the most common workflows necessary to support healthcare related transactions.
+  - [Identity Assurance]\: This page describes best practices for patient identity verification in the most common workflows necessary to support healthcare related transactions.
   - [Patient Matching]\: This page profiles the FHIR patient $match operation for use in cross-organizational exchange.
   - [Digital Identity]\: This page provides best practices for individual identity management in a healthcare context.

 - [FHIR Artifacts]\: This page provides additional conformance artifacts for FHIR resources.

 {% include link-list.md %}